-Best upcoming Xbox Series X games for 2020 and beyond
+Best upcoming games for Xbox Series X and Series S: The top next-gen games for 2023 and beyond

 - Exclusive?
 No, also on Xbox One and Windows 10

-Ninja Theory's first Senua game - Hallblade: Senua's Sacrifice - not only wowed with its almost photorealistic graphics, but the clever, well informed grasp on mental health issues was much lauded.
+Ninja Theory's first Senua game - Hallblade: Senua's Sacrifice - not only wowed with its almost photorealistic graphics but the clever, well-informed grasp on mental health issues was much lauded.
 The sequel looks even more stunning, based on a trailer made entirely using the in-game engine.
-The action-adventure will be available on the current generation Xbox, but we suspect it'll be the Series X version everyone will be talking about.
+The action-adventure will apparently be available on the older=generation Xbox, but we suspect it'll be the Series X version everyone will be talking about.

-- Publisher: Ebb Software
+- Publisher: Playground Games

 - Release date: TBC

-- Publisher: Out of the Blue
+- Publisher: Warner Bros.

 - Release date: TBC